Department of Interdisciplinary and Special Programs

 [1 credit hour]

-An orientation to college for incoming first year students in the Gateway Program.
+An orientation to college for incoming first year students.
 It is designed to equip students with tools for academic success.

 Term Offered: Spring, Fall